NuggMD

 With all the items on hand, you can make your sploof:

 1. Place a dryer sheet over one side of the tube.
-Secure it in place by placing the rubber band around the sheet and tube, applying enough pressure to hold the sheet in place without denting or caving in the tube.
+Secure it by wrapping the rubber band around the sheet and tube, applying enough pressure to hold the sheet without denting or collapsing the tube.

 2. Insert additional dryer sheets into the tube through the remaining opening.
-Make sure the area is densely packed to aid in smoke and smell suppression.
+Ensure the area is densely packed to suppress smoke and odors.

 Dryer sheets can be substituted with paper towels, but if you choose this method, consider adding an air freshener or fragrance to the towels for an additional smell.